Kyle Pitts Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 - Against the Lions last week, Pitts was targeted six times and totaled 102 yards on six receptions.

-- Over his last three games, Pitts has caught 15 passes for 240 yards.
-He was targeted 19 times, and averaged 80.0 yards per game.
+- Pitts has also contributed with 15 receptions for 240 yards over his last three outings.
+He's been targeted 19 times, producing 80.0 yards per game.

 Pitts' Atlanta Teammates